Hiding in Plain Sight

 Featured

-This post is a reply to the question that I had no time to answer at the end of a presentation on the basic background of the present housing model and why unregulated private purchases and rents are now completely market-led under the finalisation of the mortgage debt market and the now commodified living space, we call home.
+This post is a response to a question I didn’t have time to address at the end of a presentation.
+I discussed the fundamental aspects of the current housing model and explained why unregulated private purchases and rents have become entirely market-driven due to the finalization of the mortgage debt market and the commodification of the living spaces we call home.

 The question is an obvious first hurdle to even thinking about an introduction of private RC,